blaix/prettynice/README.md

 You can drop drop a js file with the same base name as a component in `client/src/Components` and it will be automatically imported.
-If you export an `init` function it will be called, allowing you to connect ports.
+If you export an `init` function it will be called with the initialized component, allowing you to connect ports.

 If you aren't familiar with ports, you can read [this section of the elm guide](https://guide.elm-lang.org/interop/ports), which also applies to gren.